 - The Spaceship will move towards the touch location when the screen is being touched.
 This involves using an expanded "If-Else" block with multiple sections.

 - In case any student asks about the code that is already there, it's fine to have two different "On Start" blocks in the same Actor's code.
 Both sets of code blocks will run at the same time.

 - Here, students practice with sending and receiving messages as they use more pen tools to create trails for the starships.

-- The Alien broadcasts four messages to all Actors when clicked, and that message tells each Spaceship to complete one side of a square by moving forward and turning 90 degrees.
+- The Alien broadcasts four messages to all Actors when clicked or tapped, and that message tells each Spaceship to complete one side of a square by moving forward and turning 90 degrees.

-- The directions in the opening box are a little complicated here, so you might just point out to students that to win the sample game here, you just need to click on the Alien once.
+- The directions in the opening box are a little complicated here, so you may want to point out to students that to win the sample game here, they just need to click or tap on the Alien once.
+With that one click or tap, the three ships should move through all of the orbs.
 Now they need to do the coding to make this happen!

 - Suggest students move the code blocks out of their way to clearly see the ships and orbs.